cypress-io/cypress-documentation/content/guides/end-to-end-testing/testing-your-app.md

 You're probably wondering what happened to our advice about logging in "only once".
-The custom command above will work just fine for testing your secured pages, but if you have more than a handful of tests, logging in before every test is going to add a lot of running time to your suite.
+The custom command above will work just fine for testing your secured pages, but if you have more than a handful of tests, logging in before every test is going to increase the overall run time of your suite.

-Luckily, Cypress provides the [`cy.session()` command](/api/commands/session), a powerful performance tool that lets you cache user session data and reuse it for multiple tests without going through multiple login flows!
-Let's modify the `cy.login()` command from our previous example to use `cy.session()`:
+Luckily, Cypress provides the [`cy.session()`](/api/commands/session) command, a powerful performance tool that lets you cache the browser context associated with your user and reuse it for multiple tests without going through multiple login flows!
+Let's modify the custom `cy.login()` command from our previous example to use `cy.session()`:

 ```js
 Cypress.Commands.add('login', (username, password) => {